Pursuing a business degree at the LFCoB after 15 years of incarceration

 While Terah was able to earn two associate degrees in prison, she found herself challenged to pursue her education once she was released.
 “I didn’t think that I would ever be able to finish my undergraduate degree as a formerly incarcerated woman, because coming home after serving 15 years in custody had overwhelmed me with trying to catch up to my current age,” says Terah.

 “I started working at a second job to make ends meet and was afraid that I wouldn’t fare well in giving up that second needed source of income, but the scholarship helped me quit my second job and reallocate my extra time towards becoming a full-time student”

 A key to Terah becoming more confident in her ability to finish a degree at San Francisco State has been the scholarships she has been awarded, which include the Bear Family Endowed Scholarship (Spring '19 & Spring '20) and the SF State Lam Family College of Business Scholarship.
 Scholarship support allowed Terah to quit her second job and focus on her studies.

-Terah is extremely grateful for the scholarship support she’s received at SF State and plans on paying it forward in the future through giving back to her community.
+Terah is extremely grateful for the scholarship support she’s received at SF State and plans on paying it forward in the future by giving back to her community.
 “With this year’s [Bear Family] award, I will continue to support my community and be able to make ends meet during these unprecedented times – with COVID-19 and social unrest,” says Terah.
-She continues to dream big as well, and hopes to become the founder/director of a non-profit organization that assists system-impacted youth, adults and families after she graduates.
+She continues to dream big as well and hopes to become the founder/director of a non-profit organization that assists system-impacted youth, adults, and families after she graduates.